 At the Company's Annual and Special Meeting ("ASM") on November 21, 2023, the shareholders approved the Amended and Restated Stock Option Plan ("SOP") under which the Company is authorized to grant stock options to executive officers and directors, employees and consultants.
 The exercise price of each stock option granted shall not be less than the discounted market price as calculated and defined in the policies of the CSE.
-The options can be granted for a maximum term of 10 years and vest at the discretion of the Board of Directors at the time of grant.
-However, stock options granted to employees or consultants in respect of investor relations activities follow the vesting provisions whereby no more than 25% of the grant vests each three months, measured from the date of grant.
+The options can be granted for a maximum term of 10 years and vest at the discretion of the Board of Directors at the time of grant, except for stock options granted in respect of investor relations activities to employees or consultants, whereby the vesting provisions allow no more than 25% of the grant to vest each three months, measured from the date of grant.

-During the period ended June 30, 2024, the Company granted 300,000 stock options of which 150,000 were to a director and 150,000 were to a consultant.
+During the six-month period ended September 30, 2024, the Company granted 300,000 stock options of which 150,000 were to a director and 150,000 were to a consultant.
 The options are exercisable at \$0.15 per share for a five-year period.
 Share-based compensation of \$14,013 was recorded using the Black-Scholes option model.

 During the year ended March 31, 2024, the Company granted 11,111 stock options to a consultant.
-The options are exercisable at \$0.15 per share for a two-year period.
+The options are exercisable at \$0.165 per share for a two-year period.
 Share-based compensation of \$520 was recorded.